 BELOW IS A BRIEF SUMMARY OF THE BOOK.
 (Hint: Click to enlarge any image, then back-arrow to return to blog article).

 My new novel, called Fracman, is about fracking and shale-oil-gas and earthquakes.
-The story is about two oilfield careers: an older, cavalier risk-taker called Jordan, who is contrasted with a younger risk-averse conservative named Kelly.
-After many workplace incidents of tension and clash between the engineers, who are thrust together to work on fracking wells, the story turns into a romance as they strive to settle their differences, which include her Christian beliefs.
+In short, the story is about two oilfield careers.
+First of all an older, cavalier risk-taker called Jordan, who is contrasted with a younger risk-averse conservative named Kelly.
+After many workplace incidents of tension and clash between the engineers, who are thrust together to work on fracking wells, the story turns into a romance while they strive to settle their differences, which include her Christian beliefs.

 However, while Kelly gradually comes into a relationship with God, Jordan’s career arc goes south due to a series of mistakes (think Greek tragedy).
 Is there redemption?
 The ending of the story is tumultuous.